Techy-Nature/ETHERTALE/README.md

 # ETHERTALE
-## "(a) crazy, fun au that's like a cross between Outertale, Deltarune and and a futuristic sci-fi adventure shounen series." -Amee, Author's Friend
+## "(a) crazy, fun au that's like a cross between Outertale, Deltarune and an a futuristic sci-fi adventure shounen series." -Amee, Author's Friend

 # ETHERTALE